CesiumGS/3d-tiles/specification/Metadata/README.md

 #### Arrays

 A property can be declared to be a fixed- and variable-length array, consisting of elements of the given type.
 For fixed-length arrays, a count (`count`) denotes the number of elements in each array, and must be greater than or equal to 2.
-Variable-length arrays do not define a count, and arrays may have any length, including zero.
+Variable-length arrays do not define a count and may have any length, including zero.

 #### Normalized Values